fidelsurtida/snake/README.md

   - Added scale up effect when spawning and shrink effect when near the end of lifetime of the bomb.
 - May 29, 2024
   - Added a spark animation in the bomb placed on the rope.
+- May 31, 2024
+  - Fixed spark sprite design and applied code for bomb to spawn where no snake body exists.

 <br>
 <b>This project is currently under development.</b>